We work toward measurably better outcomes across five key result areas:

 1996–2001 – Georgia Family Connection helps Georgia improve eight out of 10 measures of child well-being.

-2002 – Gov. Sonny Perdue allocates funding to final five collaborative organizations, ensuring that all 159 counties are part of the statewide Georgia Family Connection network, making it the only statewide network of its kind in the nation.
+2002 – Gov. Sonny Perdue allocates funding to final five Collaborative organizations, ensuring that all 159 counties are part of the statewide Georgia Family Connection network, making it the only statewide network of its kind in the nation.

 2008 – The Brookings Institution presents GaFCP with an international Innovation Award sponsored through the Community Indicators Consortium for programs that effectively use information to drive change in their communities.